pulumi/pulumi-hugo/themes/default/content/docs/troubleshooting/faq.md

 ### How will Pulumi make me more productive?

-Pulumi uses strongly typed languages with programming languages that support [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) and the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol) which means when you are defining Pulumi programs you rarely need to leave your IDE.
+Pulumi uses strongly typed languages with programming languages that support [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) and the [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol) which means when you are defining Pulumi programs, you rarely need to leave your IDE.